NobilityDeviant/Wcofun.com_Downloader/README.md

 # Wcofun Downloader

+HELLO.
+If anybody is still using this, please note that I am almost finished with the Compose version.
+This repossitory will be archived in favor of the new one.
+I know there are a ton of bugs and messy code, but I don't have the energy to fix it.
+The new one will be worth the wait. :)

 The project name can be a little misleading.
 The original website seems to change all the time, but it's too late to change it.

 This program is used to download videos and series from https://www.wcofun.com/